peteradrichem/Xul/README.rst

           --version             show program's version number and exit -h, --help            show this help message and exit -n, --no-syntax       no syntax highlighting
-          -d, --disable-declaration
+          -r, --remove-declaration
-                                disable XML declaration
+                                remove the XML declaration

 XML source
 ==========

-The XML source can be a local file, a pipe or an URL.
+An XML source can be a local file, an URL or a pipe.

 File
 ----